openhab/openhab-addons/bundles/org.openhab.binding.openthermgateway/README.md

 # OpenTherm Gateway binding

-This binding is used to integrate the OpenTherm Gateway into openHAB2.
+This binding is used to integrate the OpenTherm Gateway into openHAB.
 The OpenTherm Gateway is a module designed by Schelte Bron that is connected in between a boiler and a thermostat and communicates using the OpenTherm protocol.

 More information on the OpenTherm Gateway device can be found at http://otgw.tclcode.com/